 - God is Sovereign

-- During the winter and summer, students learn about the life of Christ and more specifically:
+- During the winter and spring, students learn about the life of Christ.
+They will see that:

 - Jesus Shows Us How to Obey God